aws-samples/iot-dotnet-publisher-consumer/README.md

 ![](/images/pic3.JPG)

-##  3d.
-Device publisher using .NET framework
+##  3c.
+Device publisher using .NET Framework

 Let's create a windows application in Visual Studio 2017 and name it as 'Iotpublisher'.